googlesamples/oauth-apps-for-windows/README.md

 traditional app, where a loopback redirect is used to received the code, and in a universal app where a URI scheme is used for the same.

+> **Note**
+> When using Google APIs, the [Google.Apis.Auth](https://www.nuget.org/packages/Google.Apis.Auth/)
+> package provides an OAuth2 implementation which integrates with Google Cloud Platform.

 Samples
 -------